 Unpack the acronym.

 The acronym DEI has a few critical aspects for consideration.
-Let’s start with diversity—having diversity in leadership is essential to provide mentorship, representation, and advocacy for diverse groups at a company.
+Let’s start with diversity—having diversity in leadership is essential in providing mentorship, representation, and advocacy for diverse groups at a company.
 It means being available and approachable, creating a safe space where employees can express themselves freely without thinking of consequences, and, in turn, advocating for necessary change.

 When we talk about equity, we mean equity in pay, treatment, and opportunities.
 As a woman of color, I am responsible for being that voice in leadership—especially after my journey and the challenges I’ve faced.
 I want to use my role in leadership to inspire change, pave the way for younger employees, and be the voice for equity.
 Mentoring individuals who historically have not had equal access to such opportunities is one of the most impactful ways to further DEI in your organization.
 This mentorship and support provide career growth and opportunities to climb the ladder.